 Science museum – on of the best things to do in London in the rain!

-I think the Science Museum is perhaps the best museum in London for kids of any age.
+I think the Science Museum is perhaps the best museum in London for kids of any age and is one of the best rainy day London kid activities.

 There aren’t many museums that I think are wholly toddler friendly but the Science museum is one of them.
 With its interactive space the Garden offering water play, sound and building, this exhibit is perfect for toddlers and in my opinion is the best rainy day London toddler activity!